wso2/performance-common/README.md

 The [distribution](distribution) directory has the scripts and the Maven project to build the final distribution package including all scripts and components to be used for performance tests.

-The package (**performance-common-distribution-${version}.tar.gz**) built by the distribution maven module is the only package required for performance tests from this repository.
+The package (**performance-common-distribution-${version}.tar.gz**) built by the distribution maven module can be used as a dependency to write performance testing scripts.

 This package only provides helper scripts and applications.
-You should extend the functionality of these scripts to run performance tests.
+You must extend the functionality of these scripts to run performance tests.

 It's recommended to include the contents of this package with any scripts written to extend the functionality.